 The best part is that these benefits apply to any organization (not just schools!).

 If your organization needs an effective way to raise a little extra money (and who doesn't!), consider opening up an online storefront where you can sell branded merchandise to your supporters.

 How do you get started?

 You don't even need to do the work yourself.
-With unique product crowdfunding companies like Booster, you can design custom merchandise (think: t-shirts, sweatshirts, water bottles, etc.) and sell it through an online storefront.
+With unique product crowdfunding companies like Bonfire, you can design custom merchandise (think: t-shirts, sweatshirts, water bottles, etc.) and sell it through an online storefront.

-Booster and similar companies will even stock and ship merchandise for you on an order by order basis, so you never waste money on overstock and you never have to worry about forgetting to fulfill an order.
+Bonfire and similar companies will even stock and ship merchandise for you on an order by order basis, so you never waste money on overstock and you never have to worry about forgetting to fulfill an order.

 Selling merchandise online is a relatively easy way to raise some extra money, and many donors feel more comfortable giving when they're receiving something in return.
 Not to mention, your brand will get a boost every time one of your supporters rocks your products!

 Just don't forget, you have to promote the fundraiser and really sell, sell, sell!

 As this fundraising ideas resource explains, with product fundraising you need to, "Make sure you have a sales plan in place from the get-go."